Technical Advisory

 Practical Implementation Considerations

 This section translates patterns into actionable guidance.
 It covers concrete architectural decisions, data governance, tooling, and operational practices to realize autonomous persona mapping in production environments.
-It emphasizes correctness, reliability, and maintainability over glossy hype.
+It emphasizes correctness, reliability, and maintainability over hype.

 Data Model and Governance